 skip to Main Content

-The programme got started.
-One after another…all boring.
-The auditorium was filled with people.
-No place to stand.
-It seems people has never seen a good performance.
-I was getting anxious, and exited.
-It was getting late and boring programme does not seemed to end any sooner.
-Now it was 10 pm, finally, our names were announced.
-What is this?
-People started to leave the auditorium.
-There was free dinner Prasad after the programme and people were hungry.
-Almost everyone left except four people, my aunt, one boy, the temple president and one lady who organised the children’s programme.
+The program began, and one dull performance followed another.
+The auditorium was packed, and there was no place to stand.
+It seemed that people had never seen a good performance.
+I was getting anxious and excited.
+It was getting late, and the boring program did not seem to end any sooner.
+By the time our names were announced at 10 pm, people began leaving.
+There was a free dinner Prasad after the program, and people were hungry.
+Almost everyone left except four people: my aunt, one boy, the temple president, and one lady who organized the children’s program.
 She was curious to see how we perform.

 This Post Has 0 Comments